How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Mount the ISO file and run setup.exe from its contents.

-Select the option to keep your files and applications.
+Select the option to keep your files and apps.

-This will restore all system files without losing user data.
+This will restore all system files without losing any user data.

 Summary

-Error 0x800F0902, although annoying, can usually be fixed without having to reinstall the entire system.
-Follow the steps outlined above consistently, starting with simple solutions and moving on to more advanced methods such as DISM or repair installation.
-Regularly updating your system, ensuring file integrity, and monitoring system services will help you avoid similar problems in the future.
+Error 0x800F0902, while annoying, can usually be resolved without having to reinstall the entire system.
+You should systematically follow the steps outlined above, starting with simple solutions and moving on to more advanced methods, such as DISM or a clean install.
+Regularly updating your system, ensuring file integrity, and monitoring the operation of system services will help you avoid similar issues in the future.